-You can find papaya leaf extract in pill form in many health food stores.
+You can find papaya leaf extract in pill form in many health food stores or on Amazon.
 For patients with Dengue Fever another study reported that papaya leaf juice was associated with an accelerated rate of increase of platelet count.

 Colostrum is the first substance that a baby cow receives from its mother.
 It’s also becoming a common dietary supplement.